danfuzz/samizdat/doc/library-guide/Peg.md

 The output of the functions named `$Peg::make*` are all parsing rules.
 These are all derived data values with a type that binds the `parse` generic.
-A `parse` method accepts at least two arguments, and may also accept additional arguments:
+A `parse` method accepts at least two arguments, and will also accept additional arguments depending on context:

 * `box` &mdash; The first argument is a `box` into which the result of parsing is to be `store`d, or to which void is stored in case of